 Admittedly, put it like this, it doesn’t really seem one of those delicious Italian dishes the country is famous for, and the reason is pretty simple: even though we are talking about simple cornmeal, polenta is not easy to cook.
 First of all, you need to pay attention to the ratio flour/water (the water must be 4 times the amount of the flour, so cook 400 grams of medium-grain polenta 1.6 liters of water), then pour slowly the flour on the boiling water stirring to avoid the formation of lumps and keep stirring for 40 to 50 minutes.
 When you make polenta, you are allowed to take a day off your gym schedule.

 Rich in carbs, it’s often paired with proteins such as meat, fish, dairy, and eggs.
 When paired with veggies, it makes for a delicious vegetarian dish: if you have the chance, try Tuscan black cabbage polenta, gorgonzola cheese polenta, or with rapini (for your convenience, cime di rapa in Italian).
-When it comes to food, the Italian creativity is hard to beat, and today polenta is served in the most different shapes, from truffle-flavored polenta baskets to polenta-stuffed dumplings to polenta bruschettas.
+When it comes to food, the Italian creativity is hard to beat, and today polenta is served in the most different shapes, from truffle-flavoured polenta baskets to polenta-stuffed dumplings to polenta bruschettas.
 Gluten-free, it’s good also for who suffers from celiac disease.

 For a good polenta you ought to go north, you will find great dishes in Aosta (Valle d’Aosta region), Milan, Udine (Friuli Venezia Giulia), Bergamo or Trento to mention a few.
 Trento is a lovely city, some of the best hotels are Grand Hotel Trento and Al Cavour 34 B&B.

 Spaghetti ai frutti di mare, pasta meets the “fruits of the sea”